Last Updated on December 6, 2022

 How to make money day trading

 Day trading is very hard to master, as most of the daily price movements are due to randomness and noise.
 Only very few traders consistently transform such randomness into a big bankroll.
 But how do they do it?
 Well, the primary thing is that they have an edge and turned them into trading systems.

 Successful day traders treat it like a full-time job, not merely hasty trading done between business meetings or at lunch.
 They spend time creating and mastering their game plans.
-With the way the markets have developed in recent times, it is near impossible to make money trading discretionarily.
+With the way the markets have developed in recent times, it is nearly impossible to make money trading discretionarily.
 Most traders who succeed in the markets automated their strategies.

 Some of the strategies used by day traders